-Property Tax Exemption: A reduction of the assessed value of property for tax purposes is available - $1,500.00 off the assessed value of either real estate or automobile before tax is assessed.
+Property Tax Exemption: A reduction of the assessed value of property for tax purposes is available - $1,500.00 deducted from the assessed value of either real estate or automobile before tax is assessed.
 Veterans below a certain income level and/or have service connected disabilities are eligible for additional property tax exemptions (up to $10,000 for paraplegics).

 Eligibility: Veterans who have at least 90 days of active duty during wartime and are honorably discharged.
 Veterans below a certain income level and/or disabled Veterans are eligible for additional property tax exemptions.
 Surviving Spouses of Veterans may also be eligible for this benefit.

 Automobile Sales Tax for Military Personnel: Members of the U.S. armed forces who are residents of Connecticut are subject to a 6.35% (7% for vehicles over $50,000) sales and use tax.
 Members of the U.S. Armed Forces who are stationed in Connecticut on full-time active duty and are residents of another state may purchase motor vehicles from a licensed Connecticut dealer at a reduced sales tax rate of 4.5%.
 Nonresident military personnel may also jointly purchase motor vehicles with their Spouses from a licensed Connecticut dealer at the 4.5% sales tax rate.

 Eligibility: Members of the U.S. Armed Forces must provide proof to the motor vehicle dealer that they are not Connecticut residents and that they are on full-time active duty in Connecticut.